sbouiii/firebase-credit-manager/FIRESTORE_RULES.md

       allow read, write: if isOwner(resource.data.userId);
       // Allow create if the userId matches the authenticated user allow create: if isAuthenticated() && request.resource.data.userId == request.auth.uid;
+      // Allow public read by accessCode (for customer portal - query by accessCode)
+      // Note: This allows customers to read their own data using their accessCode allow read: if resource.data.accessCode != null;
     }

     // Credits collection